 - Storage of hydrogen.
 Storage of hydrogen in pressurized vessels is costly and liquefaction is energy intensive.
 For this reason, some consumers prefer on-site generation with small-scale hydrogen generators.

 - Generation of energy from hydrogen.
 Continuing research in fuel cell technology is required for the efficient transformation of hydrogen into energy.
 This research is ongoing and paths to commercialization have been devised.
 Realization of this goal could greatly reduce the generation of airborne pollutants in the future.

-Technical solutions for these issues are not expected during the forecast period of this report.
-However, intensive research on the above topics is ongoing and being strongly funded in the United States, Europe and Japan.
+Technical solutions for these issues are not expected during the forecast period of this report; however, intensive research on the above topics is ongoing and being strongly funded in the United States, Japan, and Europe.
 Research programs are listed and discussed in more detail in the regional sections of this report.

 Nearly 96% of all hydrogen is derived from fossil fuels, with natural gas being by far the most frequently used with an estimated 49%, followed by liquid hydrocarbons at 29%, 18% from coal, and about 4% from electrolysis and other by-product sources of hydrogen.